rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 - [Google.com/test/mobile-friendly](http://Search.google.com/test/mobile-friendly) - Used for testing the website mobile responsiveness.
 - Google Chrome DevTools - Used for testing website responsiveness.
 - [Randomkeygen.com](https://randomkeygen.com/) - Used for generating a random secret key.
-- [Pep8online.com/](http://pep8online.com/) - Used for validating python code.
+- [Pep8online.com/](http://pep8online.com/) - Used for validating Python code.

 ## Testing
 For the testing page [(click Here)](TESTING.md)